isomerpages/nlb-nas-corporate/_former-ford-factory/former-ford-factory-faqs.md

 **6. Does Former Ford Factory offer guided tours for the public?**

 Join our walk-in tours led by volunteer guides to learn more about war and its legacies and discover the stories behind the rich collections on display.

-Due to the current COVID 19 restrictions, all our guided tours will remain temporarily unavailable till further notice.

 Visit our website https://corporate.nas.gov.sg/former-ford-factory/visit/tours/ for the latest tour schedules.